Developers-Collective/NSMBW-Custom-Sprites/Utility/More-SFX/README.md

 If you don't have a .rwav:
 - To create a .rwav, you must have a .wav audio file **with only one channel (only mono, not stereo)*.
 - Then, open `_TMP.brwsd` from the zip with **brawlcrate** (it comes from the brsar and will only be used to convert files bc of how brawlcrate works, so don't put it in your game files) and in `Audio`, right click on `Audio[0]`, then click on `Replace` and select your .wav file and click on `Okay` when you see the audio popup.
+> *Note: If you can't open `_TMP.brwsd`, then use this one: https://github.com/Synell/NSMBW-Custom-Sprites/blob/main/Utility/More-SFX/_TMPFull.brwsd*
 - Then, right click on `Audio[0]` and click on `Export`.
 Name your file when exporting, including the file extension (.rwav).
 - You can then close brawlcrate without saving.
 - Move your .rwav into the `Music/sfx/` folder.